wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.15.0 =
+* New: Import archived posts as drafts
+* Tested with WordPress 3.6

 = 1.14.2 =
 * Fixed: The HTML classes were lost in the a-href and img tags